Rewards Program

 Internal Factors

-Dead skin cells: “While hormones and sebum are often the main culprits in acne, debris like dead cells can contribute to clogged pores, which again lead to breakouts.”
-This is where regular exfoliation can really help prevent breakouts, and also treat acne that's active.
+Dead skin cells: “While hormones and sebum are often the main culprits in acne, debris like dead cells also contribute to clogged pores, which again lead to breakouts,” she shares.
+This is where regular exfoliation can really help prevent breakouts, and also treating the first signs of a breakout with a targeted treatment like our Acne Spot Treatment.

 External Factors

-Environmental stressors: Free radical damage from the sun, pollution, heavy metals, blue light, all can cause significant issues for our skin, including premature aging.
-It also contributes to potential breakouts by weakening our skin’s barrier and causing dead skin cells and debris to build up.
-Wearing an SPF every day is vital in preventing aging damage and will protect skin.
-“For acne-prone skin, I recommend Oil Free SPF 40+ as it offers high protection without clogging pores, and is an effective way to prevent breakouts,” advises Dr. Nina.
+Environmental stressors: Free radical damage from the sun, pollution, heavy metals, and blue light, all can cause significant issues for our skin, including premature aging and inflammation.
+It contributes to potential breakouts by weakening our skin’s barrier and causing dead skin cells and debris to build up.
+Wearing SPF every day is vital in preventing premature aging.
+“For acne-prone skin a physical sunscreen like Oil-Free SPF 40+ is the perfect option.
+It offers high factor protection without clogging pores as it sits on the surface and bounces the sun's rays off skin like a shield.
 You’ll also benefit from adding an antioxidant vitamin C serum like C-Shield Anti-Pollution Drops into your daily routine as this offers robust skin-defense against those other environmental stressors.

 How To Prevent Breakouts

 For non-inflammatory acne like black and whiteheads, look to products that get into pores and exfoliate the skin.
 “Alpha hydroxy acids (AHAs) such as glycolic acid and lactic acid, plus retinol and niacinamide will really help clean and clear out the pores, plus prevent breakouts from reoccuring.
-For this you can’t go wrong with Beta-Clarity Pro 5 Liquid Exfoliant as it contains five hydroxy acids at 10% concentration, plus niacinamide for an easy and effective exfoliation treatment you can do a few times a week.”
+For this you can’t go wrong with using Beta-Clarity Pro 5 Liquid Exfoliant up to three times a week.
+It contains five hydroxy acids at 10% concentration, plus niacinamide for an easy and effective exfoliation treatment that's super effective.”

 Ingredients To Treat Acne + Prevent Breakouts